London's Love to Prince Henry: Organisation and composition

 This pageant was performed on the Thames between Chelsea and Whitehall.
 It was organised by the Lord Mayor of London, and written by Anthony Munday who subsequently published an account of the spectacle.
 Fireworks costing £700 were provided by Roger Dallison of the Royal Ordnance.

 Symbols of Cornwall and Wales

 Prince Henry's barge coming from Richmond Palace encountered Corinea, Queen of Cornwall (John Rice), at Chelsea riding on a whale.
 She declared London's love for him.
 Next at Whitehall, Henry met Amphion, a Genius of Wales, (Richard Burbage), riding a dolphin, who bid the Prince farewell.
 Musicians were concealed in the whale and the dolphin.
 The mayor and the guilds followed the prince in fifty barges.

-Corinea wore a "watrie habit yet riche riche and costly, with a Coronet of Pearles and Cockle shelles on her head."
+Corinea, riding on a whale, wore a "watrie habit yet riche riche and costly, with a Coronet of Pearles and Cockle shelles on her head."
 Amphion was "a grave and judicious Prophet-like personage, attyred in his apt habits, every way answerable to his state and profession, with a wreathe of Sea-shelles on his head, and his harpe haging in fayre twine before him."